Configuration¶

 ]

-, the section begins with [tool.pytest.ini_options]
+Instead of [pytest], the section begins with [tool.pytest.ini_options],

 the values must be enclosed in quotes and lists of values must be lists of